Lake Champlain Transportation Company: Service area

-Most runs employ at least two double-ended diesel ferries, making the crossings in opposite directions.
+All runs employ at least two double-ended diesel ferries, making the crossings in opposite directions.
 All ferries are capable of carrying large trucks as well as cars, bicycles, and foot passengers and are of a roll-on, roll-off design (although they can operate single-ended in the event of an engine failure).
-Credit cards are not accepted on some routes.
 Under the terms of the Maritime Transportation Security Act, vehicles and luggage brought on board some LCT vessels may be subject to search.
 Most runs are considered quite scenic.

 During the summer, the company also provides dinner cruises and charters from Burlington as well as special runs that allow the watching of the Independence Day fireworks display at the Burlington waterfront.

 Charlotte–Essex

 The Charlotte–Essex ferry is run year-round, but may not operate if there is heavy icing on the lake.
 This became a year-round route in 1998 and has operated year-round all but two winters since.

 Until the 1920s when the Champlain Bridge was built, this was the primary route for cross-lake travel.